utsavberi/data-warehouse-statistical-analysis/README.md

 # Data Warehouse Statistical Analysis
+Perform statistical analysis of bio-medical data using F-test, T-test, Pearson Correlation and to help perform knowledge discovery like finding information genes and classifying new patients

 ##Part I
 Your data warehouse is supposed to support the regular OLAP operations (e.g., roll-up,